fpapado/proto/README.md

 > Pick the things you need to focus on, and forget about the rest.

 ## What is this?
-A starter template for quickly deploying static websites.
+A starter template for quickly developing static websites.

 The main idea is to allow you to pick the things you need to focus on, and forget about the rest.
 It is based on a few principles:
-- Prototypes have an end;
+- Prototypes have an end in sight;
-- Prototypes and random stuff should be fun **explore**, **develop** and **share**;
+- Prototypes and random stuff should be fun to **explore**, **develop** and **share**;
-- Specifics will change, but patterns are trasnferable;
+- Specifics will change, but patterns are transferable;
 - A prototyping system will be different for each user.
 This specific system might not be for you, and that is ok :)

-Based on x0 and styled-system.
+Based on x0, react and styled-system.
 Inspired by [x0-styled](https://github.com/mrmrs/x0-styled).

-As this project uses css-in-js, all css is inlined to the head.

 ## Concepts
 Here are the main development concepts: